chasebw/RomanNumeral/README.md

 Roman Numerals - Vinculum Use **Clarification**:

-- **Vinculum**: is applied after each character with a single "\u305" or twice after.
+- **Vinculum**: is applied after each character with a single "\u305" or twice after to apply the single overline or double overline.
 - **For example**: M + "\u305" + "\u305" + "M" + "\u305" + "\u305"
   -  M̅̅M̅̅ = 2,000,000,000
   - Above we have a A MM with double overline indicating 2 billion